Yair Lapid: Minister of Foreign Affairs and Alternate Prime Minister

 Upon becoming the Minister of Foreign Affairs, Lapid's ministry assumed the duties of the now-defunct Ministry of Strategic Affairs.
 Several weeks later Lapid inaugurated Israel's embassy in Abu Dhabi, in what was the first official visit of the country by a member of the Israeli Government.
 In August 2021, he appointed former Minister of Health Yael German as Israeli Ambassador to France, and former Member of the Knesset Shimon Solomon as ambassador to Angola.

 On 11 August, Lapid visited Rabat to inaugurate Israel's embassy in the city.
 In September, he inaugurated the Israeli Embassy in Manama, and announced the re-establishment of diplomatic relations with Sweden.

-Prime Minister of Israel in 2022

-Lapid became the Prime Minister of Israel on 1 July 2022.
-He was succeeded by Benjamin Netanyahu on 29 December 2022.
+Prime Minister of Israel

+Lapid became the caretaker Prime Minister of Israel on 1 July 2022, after the Knesset had voted to dissolve and call a snap election the previous day.
+The rotation government agreement had specified that if a snap election were called while Bennett was still prime minister, Lapid would rotate into the premiership and serve as caretaker prime minister until the next government would be formed after the election.
+During his premiership, Lapid continued to hold the additional office of minister of foreign affairs.

+On 14 July 2022, Lapid participated in the first I2U2 Group summit with US President Joe Biden, Indian PM Narendra Modi and UAE president Mohamed bin Zayed Al Nahyan.
+During the meeting, Lapid praised the establishment of this new partnership, stressing that "anyone who understands that we live in a new world with new challenges would succeed and flourish".

+In early August 2022, Israel was involved in a series of clashes with the Palestinian Islamic Jihad in the Gaza Strip dubbed "Operation Breaking Dawn".
+The three-day August operation was widely regarded as successful.
+The operation was overseen primarily by Lapid and Gantz (who was serving as defense minister).
+The operation was limited in its scope.

+On 10 October 2022, Lapid "strongly" condemned "Russian attacks on the civilian population in Kyiv and other cities across Ukraine" during strikes on energy infrastructure that killed at least 11 people.